phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 ### Linking to a profile

-For example consider the following interactions
+For example consider the following interactions:

 ~~~~
 POST http://www.example.com/someIdentifier